azuenko/kayak/README.md

 Kayak is a Byzantine fault-tolerant ordering (consensus) library, written on Go.
 The design and implementation of Kayak were inspired by SMaRt-BFT and Raft.
+To try, see [quickstart](doc/quickstart.md).

 [![GoDoc](https://godoc.org/github.com/stratumn/kayak?status.svg)](https://godoc.org/github.com/stratumn/kayak)